 Clicking “record” on your smartphone and speaking about a topic is much easier than writing an article about it.
 Video production is more accessible than ever before.
 The average Joe can film, edit, publish and even market his own video for free.

 Additionally, although videos require planning, it is not actually essential to their success.
 Several YouTubers have gained millions of subscribers just by producing unscripted vlogs of their daily lives.
 An unedited, unorganized blog post would not generate nearly as much attention as a video with the same amount of planning.

 9. Video provides the best search engine results.

 Because there are less videos online than text, they have a better chance of reaching audiences who search a keyword.
 To be exact, videos are 45 times more likely to rank on the first page of Google than text results.
 Videos have less competition because, again, the material is more dense.

 What may take one video to express might require five web pages to articulate.
-However, just like articles, videos must have sufficient SEO to rank well on search engines.
+However, just like articles, if you improve your videos’ SEO, you can get these to rank well on search engines.
 This consists of optimizing the thumbnail, title, description, tags and slug.

 10. Video enhances social communication.